I once came across a question from a fellow coach.

 The point is you can work on just about anything you want in a simple 6 v 6 game by changing the way rallies are initiated, how you score them, and where you focus your feedback.
 And you can get really focused by using a second chance approach.

 Get the point I’m trying to make here?

 My own approach

 I’m like Jan and Teri in that I probably don’t ever run the same practice twice.
-Teri actually goes even deeper in her interview (featured in the first Volleyball Coaching Wizards) and says she never had a list of drills.
+Teri actually goes even deeper in her interview (featured in the first Volleyball Coaching Wizards book) and says she never had a list of drills.
 She just created whatever she needed when she planned practice.
 I approach things in a similar way.

 Yes, I do have some standard drill and game structures that I use.
 By that I mean they are 6 v 6, or small-sided, or have a winners rotation, or something along those lines that is familiar to the players.
 This avoids the need for teaching new drills all the time.
 From there, though, I set up the ball initiation, scoring, and feedback so it focuses things on what I have for my priority that session.